dwyl/flutter-bloc-tutorial/README.md

 adding the `bloc` library
-and having your code follow an opinionated format will probably incur more boilerplate and technical debt than is actually needed.
+and having your code follow an opinionated format will probably incur more boilerplate and learning curve than is actually needed.

 Yes, the `bloc` library also has **`cubits`**
 (we will discuss this later on this document),